thibault-peronno/portefolio/docs/altorouter.md

   // We retreive the params that matched, from the $match array
   $params = $match['params'];
 /**
- * Her is when you use global to call $router variable
+ * Here is when you use global to call $router variable *
- *
  * We create our object controller
  * $controller = new $controllerMatch;
  * dump($controller);
  * And we call the method
  * $controller->$method($params);
- * Instance of CoreController
+ * Instance of CoreControlleralso, because it is extends.

  */

-  // Instance of CoreController also, because it is extends.

   $controller = new $controllerMatch($router);
   dump($controller);